Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Accept arbitrary annotation expressions

-Certain typing special forms can be used in some but not all annotation contexts:
+Certain special forms act as type qualifiers and can be used in some but not all annotation contexts:

 some_const: Final[str] = ... # OK

-Functions that wish to operate on all kinds of annotation expressions, including those that are not TypeExprs, can continue to accept such inputs as object parameters, as they must do so today.
+Functions that wish to operate on objects that are evaluated from annotation expressions can continue to accept such inputs as object parameters.

 It was asserted that some functions may wish to pattern match on the interior of type expressions in their signatures.